dashpay/docs/wallets/index.rst

 Dash Electrum Wallet
 ====================

-Electrum-Dash is a light wallet which uses powerful external servers to index the blockchain, while still securing the keys on your personal computer.
+Dash Electrum is a light wallet which uses powerful external servers to index the blockchain, while still securing the keys on your personal computer.
 Transactions are verified on the Dash blockchain using a technique called Secure Payment Verification (SPV), which only requires